wanwenzeng/deepdrug/README.md

 # graph features will be processed and saved in the /path/to/drug/graph/processed/data.pt
 ```

-For proteins, the structural features are constructed by [PAIRPred](https://onlinelibrary.wiley.com/doi/10.1002/prot.24479) software (processed feature data will be released soon).
+For proteins, the structural features are constructed by [PAIRPred](https://onlinelibrary.wiley.com/doi/10.1002/prot.24479) software.

 ```python
 from dataset import EntryDataset